open-campaign-logger/generator-library/README.md

       "the final entry"
     ]

-Note how the final entry does not have a comma after it.
+*Note*: The final entry in the list does not have a comma after it.

 ##### Weighing Values

+This example defines an entry that appears thee times more likely than unweighed values:

     {
-    "m": 10,
+      "m": 3,
-    "v": "{common}"
+      "v": "three times as common entry"
     },

 ### Subtables

+Produce entries for different types of genres and worlds.

+The 'common' and 'rare' tables are generic and should be compatible with almost any world.

+To retain compatibility with most settings, the  non-generic tables should be called only from other tables by specifying their name directly.

+Some subtables intentionally overlap.

 #### common

 #### rare